The latest health effects on plastic surgery

 The state of colorado started an initiative in 2016 to address the opioid epidemic.
-The program has initiatives for doctors to educate their patients about the benefits of CBD oil for pain, teaching about use nonopioid drugs when possible, and treat addiction.
+The program has initiatives for doctors to educate their patients about the benefits of cannabidiol in the form of water soluble CBD, teaching about use nonopioid drugs when possible, and treat addiction.

 The program also provides strategies to help you lessen risks for yourself, as well as others:

 - Taking prescription pain medication only as directed, minimizing dosage.